alephgamma/common-roles-venv/sshd-role/README.md

-Role Name
+sshd_role
 =========

-A brief description of the role goes here.
+A minimal role that copies an sshd template removing time-outs.

 Requirements
 ------------